NCLEX-RN Exam Guide

-- Provide information for prevention and treatment of high risk health behaviors (e.g., smoking cessation, safe sexual practices, drug education)
+- Provide information for the prevention and treatment of high-risk health behaviors (e.g., smoking cessation, safe sexual practices, drug education)

-- Assess client ability to manage care in home environment and plan care accordingly (e.g. equipment, community resources)
+- Assess the client’s ability to manage care in the home environment and plan care accordingly (e.g. equipment, community resources)

 Related content includes, but is not limited to: